Home / Resume / Federal / Veteran Resume

 Underselling Leadership Experience

-Even junior enlisted veterans often supervised teams, managed equipment, and made high-stakes decisions.
+Even junior enlisted veterans often handled personnel management, budget administration, and high-stakes decisions.
 Do not downplay your responsibilities.
-An E-5 managing a 10-person team and a $2 million equipment account is a supervisor and asset manager in civilian terms.
+An E-5 managing a 10-person team and a $2 million equipment account is a supervisor and budget administrator in civilian terms.

 5